biafffff/UCSC_dissertation_template/README.md

-# UCSC_dissertation_template
-LaTeX dissertation template of Università Cattolica del Sacro Cuore of Milan

 # Università Cattolica del Sacro Cuore dissertation template
-This template let you write your thesis for UCSC following some standard graphical rules.
+LaTeX dissertation template of Università Cattolica del Sacro Cuore of Milan.
+This template let you write your thesis following some standard graphical rules.

 > LaTeX is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
 LaTeX is the de facto standard for the communication and publication of scientific documents.

+You should only focus on the content of your document, its layout will be managed by LaTeX directly.

 > When writing, the writer uses plain text as opposed to the formatted text found in WYSIWYG ("what you see is what you get") word processors like Microsoft Word.

-You should only focus on the content of your document, its layout will be managed by LaTeX directly.

 Not convinced?
 Have a look at some [demo pages](https://i.imgur.com/DYuJbmt.png).